CP1404/Practicals/prac_02/README.md

 during the week.
 If you do not understand anything, bring those questions to your tutor at the start of the following week.

+# Remarkably Important!

+- **DO NOT make a new project for each practical!**
+- **Create a new folder called `prac_02`** in your existing practicals project.
+- Remember that you just keep using the same PyCharm project for all practicals.

+This really does make a difference and will save lots of time and effort if you do it correctly to start with.
+Please don't use multiple projects as then you can't use version control properly (important for Git/GitHub in prac 3)
+Please don't use spaces in file or folder names as then they are invalid module names (important for importing in prac 6)

 # Walkthrough Example

 ## String Formatting